evansethan/gridx/README.md

 "uv sync" (install uv if necessary)
 "uv run gridx"

-To run pytests:
-"uv run pytest"

 A new tab will open in your browser with the program.
 You should have two drop-down boxes that will allow you to select from the outage, renewable percentage, and storm damage heat maps.
 From there, a toggle at the bottom of the screen allows you to progress through the years and compare over time.
 Hovering over a state reveals specific information for that map in the selected year.

+To run pytests for program:
+"uv run pytest"